mehmhacimic/Virtual-Machine-Setup/README.md

 11. Review your settings and click "Create" to deploy the Windows 10 VM.

+12. After the VM deployment is finished, go ahead and refresh your page.

 **Step 3: Create a Linux (Ubuntu) VM**